SidneyFC17/fieloelr/doc/UC-ELR-0005-Create Question.md

    1. The system verifies that the “Type” field is “Matching Options”
    2. Back to step 12 of basic flow

-##### 16. Delete question when related module is not active (step 12 of basic flow)
+##### 16. Delete question when related module is inactive and does not have module response (step 13 of basic flow)
    1. The administrator presses the Delete button
    2. The system verifies that the related module is not active
    3. The system deletes the question
    4. The system deletes all related answers
    5. End of flow

-##### 17. Delete question when related module is active (step 12 of basic flow)
+##### 17. Delete question when related module is inactive and has module response (step 13 of basic flow)
    1. The administrator presses the Delete button
+   2. The system verifies that the related module is inactive and has module response
+   3. The system does not delete the question
+   4. The system displays an error message
+   5. End of flow

+##### 18. Delete question when related module is active (step 13 of basic flow)
+   1. The administrator presses the Delete button
    2. The system verifies that the related module is active
    3. The system does not delete the question
    4. The system displays an error message
    5. End of flow

-##### 18. Edit question when related module is not active (step 12 of basic flow)
+##### 19. Edit question type (step 13 of basic flow)
    1. The administrator presses the Edit button
-   2. The administrator makes the desired changes
+   2. The administrator changes the “Type” field
    3. The administrator presses the Save button
-   4. The system verifies that the related module is not active
+   4. The system does not update the question
-   5. The system verifies that all other validations succeed
+   5. The system displays an error message
+   6. End of flow

+##### 20. Edit the related module (step 13 of basic flow)
+   1. The administrator presses the Edit button
+   2. The administrator changes the “Module” field
+   3. The administrator presses the Save button
-   6. The system updates the question
+   4. The system does not update the question
-   7. The system displays the question detail page
+   5. The system displays an error message
-   8. End of flow
+   6. End of flow

-##### 19. Edit question when related module is active (step 12 of basic flow)
+##### 21. Edit question when related module is active (step 13 of basic flow)
    1. The administrator presses the Edit button
    2. The administrator makes the desired changes
    3. The administrator presses the Save button